duthied/Free-Friendika/doc/BBCode.md

 that I wanted to share with you.[/abstract]<br>
 Today I was in the woods and took some real cool pictures ...</td>
   <td>For Twitter and App.net the system will use the defined abstracts.<br>
-For other networks (e.g. when you are using the "statusnet" connector that is used to post to GNU Social) the general abstract element will be used.</td>
+For other networks (e.g. when you are using the "statusnet" connector that is used to post to your GNU Social account) the general abstract element will be used.</td>
 </tr>
 </table>